leomezza/FamilyMemories-IH-Mod1/README.md

 - Less buttons and use a switch for the number of players
 - Improve responsive web design even further
 - User friendly Restart button
-- Beauty game win page
+- Beautify game win page
 - Mobile app
 - Timeout for player's turn